ShobhitWK/student_notice_api/README.md

 # Student Notice API

-> API to create and update notices for students
+> API for creating and updating student notices with many features such as user authentication and authorisation using popular rails gems such as Devise, CanCanCan, Devise JWT, and others...

 ## Roles